CURRICULUM VITAE

 The Voyager Company, New York, NY November 1995-September 1996

-Administered Unix servers for company email, Usenet news, World Wide Web.
+Administered UNIX servers for company email, Usenet news, World Wide Web.
 Experience with Solaris 2.4, Solaris 2.5, Linux, Windows 95, MacOS 7.5.3, Netscape Commerce Server 1.12, ICVerify, sales tax databases, INN, Hylafax, wwwstat, SSL.

 IBM T.J.
 Watson Research Center, Hawthorne, NY June 1993-May 1995